SantiagoSR-1/Fintech-joint-savings/README.md

 This exercise runs on pragma solidity 0.5.0, on the following:

-* [Remix Ethereum](https://remix.ethereum.org/) – Open source web app for Ethereum contract dev
+* [Remix Ethereum](https://remix.ethereum.org/) – Open source web app for Ethereum contract development, testing, and rollout

 ---